Double-twisted surface spectrum from hybridized Majorana Kramers pairs and wallpaper fermions: Model

 \section{Model}

 Wallpaper fermions are symmetry-protected surface states that arise in nonsymmorphic crystalline systems with two orthogonal glide symmetries, as realized in the wallpaper group $pgg$ or $p4g$~\cite{wieder2018wallpaper}.
 Due to these nonsymmorphic symmetries, wallpaper fermions exhibit a fourfold degeneracy at the $\M$ point and a twofold degeneracy along the $\X\M$ lines.
 In this work, we focus on the $p4g$ case, which possesses higher symmetry than $pgg$.
+Wallpaper group $p4g$ contains fourfold and twofold rotation symmetries $\{4^{\pm}|0\ 0\}$ and $\{2|0 \ 0\}$ in addition to two orthogonal glide symmetries $\{m_{10}|1/2\ 1/2\}$ and $\{m_{01}|1/2\ 1/2\}$.
+These symmetries also imply the presence of mirror symmetries $\{m_{11}|1/2\ 1/2\}$ and $\{m_{1\bar{1}}|1/2\ 1/2\}$.
 In this section, we construct the model of wallpaper fermions for normal and superconducting states.